GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

-      --rpc-port int                 tcp port to expose event API (default 50051) --skip-tests                   Whether to skip the tests after building --toot                         Emit a terminal beep after the deploy is complete
+      --rpc-port int                 tcp port to expose event API (default 50051) --skip-tests                   Whether to skip the tests after building --toot                         Emit a terminal beep after the deploy is complete -b, --build-image stringArray         Choose which artifacts to build.
+Artifacts with image names that contain the expression will be built only.
+Default is to build sources for all artifacts
+      --cache-artifacts                 Set to true to enable caching of artifacts.
+      --cache-file string               Specify the location of the cache file (default $HOME/.skaffold/cache) -d, --default-repo string             Default repository value (overrides global config) --enable-rpc skaffold dev         Enable gRPC for exposing Skaffold events (true by default for skaffold dev) -f, --filename string                 Filename or URL to the pipeline file (default "skaffold.yaml") --insecure-registry stringArray   Target registries for built images which are not secure -n, --namespace string                Run deployments in the specified namespace -o, --output *flags.TemplateFlag      Used in conjuction with --quiet flag.
+Format output with go-template.
+For full struct documentation, see https://godoc.org/github.com/GoogleContainerTools/skaffold/cmd/skaffold/app/cmd#BuildOutput (default {{.}})
+  -p, --profile stringArray             Activate profiles by name -q, --quiet                           Suppress the build output and print image built on success.
+See --output to format output.
+      --rpc-http-port int               tcp port to expose event REST API over HTTP (default 50052) --rpc-port int                    tcp port to expose event API (default 50051) --skip-tests                      Whether to skip the tests after building

 Global Flags:
       --color int          Specify the default output color in ANSI escape codes (default 34)